Kernel-based Koopman approximants for control: Flexible sampling, error analysis, and stability: Conclusions and outlook

 \section{Conclusions and outlook}

-In this work, we provided a novel kernel EDMD scheme with flexible state-control sampling and uniform error estimates for data-driven modeling of dynamical (control) systems with stability guarantees.

-In the first part of this work, we extended existing uniform bounds~\cite{KohnPhil24} on the full approximation error on Koopman approximants generated with kernel EDMD to Tychonov-regularized ones and derived proportional error bounds.
+We provided a novel kernel EDMD scheme with flexible state-control sampling and uniform error estimates for data-driven modeling of dynamical (control) systems with stability guarantees.
+In the first part of this work, we extended existing uniform bounds~\cite{KohnPhil24} on the full approximation error on Koopman approximants generated with kernel EDMD to regularized ones and derived proportional error bounds.
 While the first is important for robustness in view of the poor conditioning of kernel matrices (e.g.~for noisy data), the second is key to show that asymptotic stability of an equilibrium w.r.t.\ the surrogate dynamics, certified by a Lyapunov function, is preserved for the original dynamical system and vice versa.
 In the second part, we proposed a novel kernel-EDMD scheme for control-affine systems building upon arbitrarily-sampled control-state pairs and rigorously showed the first uniform (proportional) bounds on the full approximation error for control systems.
 We demonstrated that, as a consequence, stabilizing feedback laws designed for the data-driven surrogate models also ensure asymptotic stability w.r.t.\ the closed-loop of the original system building upon the proposed stability-analysis framework for kernel EDMD.
 We accompanied our findings by various numerical simulations.

 Future work will be devoted to data-driven controller design leveraging the proposed highly-flexible sampling regime in combination with the novel proportional bounds derived in a non-restrictive setting.
-Herein, results from~\cite{huang2023robust} and~\cite{dorfler2022bridging} may be leveraged for robustification and direct data-driven controller design.
+Herein, results from~\cite{huang2023robust} and~\cite{dorfler2022bridging} may be leveraged for robustification and direct data-driven controller design. {To alleviate the curse of dimensionality, future work considers leveraging low-dimensional structures by means of, e.g., tensor-train approximations~\cite{holtz2012alternating}, greedy methods for feature selection~\cite{santin2024optimality} or neural networks for dictionary learning~\cite{jin2024extended}.}